grame-cncm/embaudio/web/docs/lectures/lecture2.md

 Sampling theory dates back from the beginning of the 20th century with initial work by [Harry Nyquist](https://en.wikipedia.org/wiki/Harry_Nyquist) and was theorized in the 1930s by [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) to become the Nyquist-Shannon sampling theorem.

 Carrying sampling in the field of audio is relatively simple: voltage measurements are carried out at regular intervals of time on an analog electrical signal.
 Each individual acquired value is called a "sample" and can be stored on a computer.
-Hence, while an analog electric audio signal is just a variation of tension in time in a electric cable, a digital audio signal is just series of samples (values) in time as well.
+Hence, while an analog electric audio signal is just a variation of tension in time in an electric cable, a digital audio signal is just series of samples (values) in time as well.

 <figure>
 <img src="img/sampling.png" class="mx-auto d-block" width="80%">